What Is a Post-Repair Inspection and Why It Matters

 • Frame misalignment or improper measurements

-• Skipped ADAS calibration or sensor errors
+• Missed ADAS calibration or sensor-related errors

 • Electrical faults, wiring damage, or software mismatches

-You should strongly consider a post-repair inspection if:
+You may consider an inspection if:

-• Airbags deployed, or electronic systems were affected
+• Airbags deployed or electronic systems were affected

 Why Choose Prestige Bodyworks?